Kogeer/micro_tix/nats-test/README.md

 After that, you can access to NATS Streaming Server.

 To run the publisher and listener, you can with package.json scripts.
 With `rs` command you can restart the publisher or listen.

+NATS-streaming server monitoring:
+`kubectl port-forward NATS-DEPL-POD-NAME 8222:8222`
+You can see on localhost:8222